szilard/datascience-latency/README.md

 Adding numbers: sum of a vector in RAM

-##### Hardware
+#### Hardware

 Modern CPU, ~10 cores (EC2, 10 can be 8-32 to me - as I said I'm rounding like hell)

 Single machine (laptop/desktop/server), no distributed computing

 Most analytical tasks do not require "big data" tools.
-Currently "big data" tools have 1 order of magnitude performance hit vs the best single node tools and add a lot of additional complexity.
+Currently "big data" tools have 1 order of magnitude performance hit vs the best single node tools and they also add a lot of additional complexity.

 ---------------------------------